 6. Ability to put the Head Start mission into practice.

 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skills, and/or abilities required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-Mathematical Skills: Ability to apply basic concepts of mathematics.
+Mathematical Skills: Ability to apply basic concepts of algebra and geometry.
 Ability to calculate and apply figures and amounts such as fractions, percentages, and proportions to practical situations.